evansbenj/SulaRAD/4_More_GATK_Calling_All_Sites_and_Filtering.md

 ```

-Now I am going to add soem cool filtering for sex chromosomes based on the sex of the individual.
+Now I am going to add some cool filtering for sex chromosomes based on the sex of the individual.
 Eventually I want to tweak this so it also filters by coverage depending on the sex of each individual

 ``` perl
 #!/usr/bin/perl